ibm-cloud-docs/sell/software-ova-yaml-example.md

 {:important: .important}
 {:download: .download}
 {:external: target="_blank" .external}
+{:yaml: .ph data-hd-programlang='yaml'}

 # Example YAML file for onboarding OVA images
 {: #3p-ova-prereqs}

 The process to onboard OVA images is the same as onboarding other third-party software except you need to add a YAML file that contains required onboarding information.
 Manually create the YAML and add it to your GitHub repo that you reference during the onboarding process.
 {: shortdesc}

 The process to sell third-party software is available solely for providers that understand the onboarding process is still under development.
 With the current release, you can bring your own licenses or deliver your third-party software for free.
 If you’re interested in trying it out, contact us at kala.nenkova@ibm.com.